-Subscription and services revenue is derived primarily from recurring subscription fees related to service plans such as Ooma Business and Ooma Residential and to a lesser extent from payments associated with our Talkatone mobile application.
+Subscription and services revenue is derived primarily from recurring subscription fees related to service plans such as Ooma Business, Ooma Residential and other communications services, and to a lesser extent from payments associated with our Talkatone mobile application and prepaid international calls.
 We expect our subscription and services revenue to grow as we expand our core user base, driven primarily by growth in Ooma Business.